-In a similar vein, all of the doctors and experts featured have some affiliation with a product or service promoting the plant-based diet.
+In a similar vein, all of the doctors and experts featured have some affiliation with a product or service promoting the plant-based protein diet.

 The World Health Organisation recommends “a nutritious diet based on a variety of foods originating mainly from plants, rather than animals.”
 The Game Changers does a great job of presenting a counter-argument to the meat-centric narrative and science that has been primarily funded by an industry looking after its interests for years.

 A plant-based protein diet is not only a healthy and viable alternative to the meat-based and dairy products for the average citizen, but it can work for athletes and competitive sports enthusiasts as well.